 I know what you're thinking: "Marriage forever?"
 Don't worry; you can send her away at will.
 I've prepared a quick and dirty location article to help you find her, which may be found here.

 Acquire Passive Abilities

-Passive abilities are especially useful, because you do not need to remember to use them when the occasion arises.
+Passive abilities are especially useful because you do not need to remember to use them when the occasion arises.
 The most common passive abilities are obtained through perks, but there are some mission-related passive abilities as well.
-I find two in particular to be extremely useful, so I'm providing links to bare-essential walk-throughs to acquire them:

 Just like with most games, you cannot take many hits right at the start.
 Skyrim is unique, however, because you can potentially play through the entire game this way, running whenever an enemy sees you.
 Even if you are a thief type, though, you will want to have a backup in case something finds and attacks you.